Scoliosis is a sideways curving and twisting of the bones of a child’s spine.

 For children with moderate scoliosis who are still growing, doctors might recommend a brace.

-If your child needs a brace, she’ll wear it under her clothes for 23 hours a day, with one hour off for exercising and showering.
+If your child needs a brace, they’ll wear it under their clothes for 23 hours a day, with one hour off for exercising and showering.
 A brace won’t correct a curve, but it might help prevent it getting worse as your child grows.
 Braces significantly decrease the need for surgery.

 Surgery is recommended only in severe cases of scoliosis, when doctors think the curve is likely to keep getting worse, even when a child has stopped growing.
-If a child has pain and poor quality of life because of the scoliosis, doctors might also recommend surgery.
+Or doctors might recommend surgery if a child has pain and poor quality of life because of the scoliosis.

 Surgery most commonly involves fixing metal rods to the spine to realign and stabilise the affected areas.
-If your child has this surgery, he’ll usually stay in hospital for 5-7 days and go back to school 3-4 weeks later.
+If your child has this surgery, they’ll usually stay in hospital for 2-5 days and go back to school about 2-4 weeks later.

 Children with scoliosis might also get support from an orthotist, a physiotherapist or a psychologist.